astropy/astropy/docs/coordinates/sgr-example.rst

 We need to define a subclass of `~astropy.coordinates.BaseCoordinateFrame` that knows the preferred names and units of the coordinate system angles.
-In this case, these are "Lambda" and "Beta.""
+In this case, these are "Lambda" and "Beta.
 Then we have to define the transformation from this coordinate system to some other built-in system.
 Here we will use Galactic coordinates, represented by the `~astropy.coordinates.Galactic` class.